MioJoester/Basic-Java/readme.md

-# 🎓 Java Basics Assignment – Quick Reference
+# 🎓 Java Basics  – Quick Reference

 > A tiny collection of beginner Java programs that cover the essentials: arithmetic, logic, loops, and arrays.
 > All programs are self-contained, compile with `javac <File>.java`, and run via command-line arguments where needed.